uOJackDu/2D-Shooting-I-am-a-Fish/user-manual.md

 They are blue and small, and they walk up and down in the window.

  You can kill them with just one shot.
- If you touch them, you will lose 16 hp.
+ If you touch them, you will lose 16 HP.
  Each of them gives you 10 scores.

 They will run away when the boss comes.